Unmodern Man Interview: Neil Simpson

-“We played down in Dundee about 3 weeks before it and I was fucking knackered, so tired.
+“We played down in Dundee about 3 weeks before it and I was knackered, so tired.
 I was brought in on the Monday before it and despite having played in all the games up to then I was worried about my place in the final.
 Fergie said ‘You’re looking a bit tired.
 I can guarantee you that you’ll be playing in Gothenburg but you aren’t going to doing anything in the two weeks before it, just rest’.
 And by the time we got to the final I was absolutely buzzing.
 For him to recognise that was great management because normally other managers would just play and play you”.

 “On the Monday I played for Boro reserves against Barnsley.
 We won 4-0 and I played well.
-Then the next day I played for their youth team which contained the likes of Craig Johnston, Mark Proctor, Billy Askew and a few others that went to make it.
+Then the next day I played for their youth team which contained the likes of Craig Johnston, Mark Proctor, Billy Askew and a few others that went on to make it.
 They were a really good bunch of guys but I just had it in my heart that I wanted to play for Aberdeen.
 There was never any question about that.
-I returned to the club and told Lenny Taylor that I’m definitely signing for Aberdeen.”
+I returned to the club and told Lenny Taylor that I was definitely signing for Aberdeen.”

-Flash back to 1983 and in the midst of the cup double, Simpson was further rewarded for his imperious performances when he was handed the honour of making his Scotland debut in a Home International match against Northern Ireland at Hampden.
-What most players spend a whole career trying to achieve, Simpson had crammed into one frenetic fortnight.
+Flash back to 1983 and in between securing the European and domestic cup double, Simpson was rewarded for his impressive performances with a full Scotland debut against Northern Ireland at Hampden.
+What most players would struggle to achieve in their whole career, Simpson had crammed into one frenetic fortnight.

-Another career highlight came in the form of a substitute appearance against France during their preparation for the 1984 European Championships, a competition they ultimately went on to win with a side containing the likes Platini, Giresse and Tigana.
+Another career highlight came in a substitute appearance against France during their preparation for the 1984 European Championships, a competition they went on to win with a side containing the likes Platini, Giresse and Tigana.
 Simpson was sent on at half time to contain the threat of the then Ballon d’Or holder Michele Platini.
 In a characteristically dogged performance, Simpson tracked the French maestro across every blade of grass, snuffing out his threat completely.
 The French newspapers the following day were full of praise for the Scottish starlet and predicted a bright future based on his impressive showing.

 “When I was growing up it was my Dad who took me to the home of football for the first time in the late 1960s.
 His favourite players were Charlie Cooke and then Zoltan Varga but in that glorious era under Fergie his favourite player, by a mile, was Simmie.
 That tells you everything you need to know.
 Great guy, fantastic footballer, Dandy through and through”.